 - Student has enrolled at the college for a reason other than career development or advancement, transfer, attainment of a degree or certificate of achievement, or completion of a basic skills or English as a Second Language course sequence.

 - Student has completed these 3 steps at another community college within a time period identified by the district.

 - Student has enrolled at the college solely to take a course that is legally mandated for employment as defined in section 55000 or necessary in response to a significant change in the industry or licensure standards.

 - Student has enrolled at the college as a special admit student pursuant to Education Code Section 76001.

 If you meet one of these conditions you will be exempted from the core matriculation services and shall be notified at the time of submitting the admission application.

-- If the Challenge Petition is denied, the Department Chair or designee returns the denied Challenge Petition to student.
-The student may appeal the decision by submitting the denied Challenge Petition and his or her reasons for the appeal to the Office of Academic Affairs.
+- If the Challenge Petition is denied, the Department Chair will notify the student (with comments, if applicable).
+Students may appeal by contacting the Office of Academic Affairs.